Cruzan v. Director, Missouri Department of Health: Background

 On January 11, 1983, then-25-year-old Nancy Cruzan (born July 20, 1957) lost control of her car while driving at nighttime near Carthage, Missouri.
 She was thrown from the vehicle and landed face-down in a water-filled ditch.
-Paramedics found her with no vital signs, but they resuscitated her.
+Paramedics found her with no vital signs but resuscitated her.
 After three weeks in a coma, she was diagnosed as being in a persistent vegetative state (PVS).
 Surgeons inserted a feeding tube for her long-term care.

 In 1988, Cruzan's parents asked her doctors to remove her feeding tube.
 The hospital refused to do so without a court order, since removal of the tube would cause Cruzan's death.
 The Cruzans filed for and received a court order for the feeding tube to be removed.
-The trial court ruled that constitutionally, there is a "fundamental natural right ... to refuse or direct the withholding or withdrawal of artificial life-prolonging procedures when the person has no more cognitive brain function ... and there is no hope of further recovery."
+The trial court ruled that constitutionally there is a "fundamental natural right ... to refuse or direct the withholding or withdrawal of artificial life-prolonging procedures when the person has no more cognitive brain function ... and there is no hope of further recovery."
 The court ruled that Cruzan had effectively 'directed' the withdrawal of life support by telling a friend earlier that year that if she were sick or injured, "she would not wish to continue her life unless she could live at least halfway normally."

-The state of Missouri and Cruzan's guardian ad litem both appealed this decision.
+The state of Missouri and Cruzan's guardian ad litem, Walter E. Williams, both appealed this decision.
 In a 4–3 decision, the Supreme Court of Missouri reversed the trial court's decision.
 It ruled that no one may refuse treatment for another person, absent an adequate living will "or the clear and convincing, inherently reliable evidence absent here."
 The Cruzans appealed, and in 1989 the Supreme Court of the United States agreed to hear the case.

 Issues

 The legal question was whether the State of Missouri had the right to require "clear and convincing evidence" for the Cruzans to remove their daughter from life support.
 Specifically, the Supreme Court considered whether Missouri was violating the Due Process Clause of the Fourteenth Amendment by refusing to remove Nancy's feeding tube.
 The Due Process Clause provides: "[N]or shall any State deprive any person of life, liberty, or property, without due process of law[.]"

-The Cruzans' lawyer summarized the constitutional basis for his appeal thusly:
+The Cruzans' lawyer summarized the constitutional basis for his appeal thus: